claranet/terraform-signalfx-detectors/README.md

 ## :handshake: Contributing

-Contributions from community are most welcome!
+Contributions from the community are most welcome!

 There are many ways to contribute: writing code, add or improve detectors, documentation, reporting issues, discussing better error tracking...